tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 Transmission Type
-:   Depending on the transmission type some options below are not available.
+:   Depending on the vehicle type some options below are not available.
 The following types are available:
 :   -   **MT**: Manual Transmission
 -   **AMT**: Automated Manual Transmission
 -   **APT-S**: Automatic Transmission with torque converter - Serial configuration